-The Director of Studies is in charge of teaching.
+The Director of Education is in charge of teaching.
 The Senior Tutor is available to help with any issue which affects you.

 Any student contemplating changing to a different degree course offered by the Physics Department should discuss the possibility with their personal tutor and also see the Director of Studies as soon as possible.
 Changes become progressively more of a problem as the year goes on and will not be allowed by the Department, except under exceptional circumstances, after week 8.